 They weren’t concerned with yoga pants.
 They didn’t care how they looked doing Downward Dog.
 They sought spiritual, emotional, and physical health.

 That’s why yoga originated not just as physical exercise but as philosophical treatise.
-You can read more about this on Yoga Basics.

 That philosophy continued as yoga evolved though the Brahmans and Rishis, and into the renowned Yogic scriptures the Bhagavad Gita, written in 500 B.C.E.